God’s Acre Healing Springs — Blackville, South Carolina

 Native Americans are said to have sold the springs to a trader named Nathaniel Walker for corn.
 Walker was also the founder of the adjacent church, which originally was known as Edisto Church after the South Edisto River.
 The land passed through many hands before it was eventually purchased by Lute Boylston.
 In 1944, Mr. Boyston decided to deed the land to God so that everyone could enjoy the spring’s healing powers.

 Today, South Carolinians continue to hold the site sacred, and many people – especially those who are sick – travel hours to collect water from its humble spigot.
+The springs are accessible via a paved sidewalk and ramp which takes you directly to the water source, making it completely handicap accessible.

 God’s Acre Healing Springs – Historical Marker